-Studies suggest that many symptoms of sickle cell anemia may be linked to nitric oxide deficiency in the blood.
+Studies suggest that many symptoms of sickle cell disease are due to nitric oxide deficiency in the blood.
 Nitric oxide is a free radical produced by various cells and used as a signaling molecule.
 It induces a coordinated program of cellular events that promote blood flow.
-Patients with sickle cell anemia have a reduced bioavailability of nitric oxide.

 In sickle cell disease, the sickle-shaped blood cells rupture and release hemoglobin and an enzyme called arginase into the bloodstream.
 Hemoglobin and arginase reduce the overall availability of nitric oxide in the blood, leading to lower soluble guanylate cyclase (sGC) production. sGC is a key enzyme of the nitric oxide signaling pathway.